grunwaldlab/metacoder/cran-comments.md

 The package `traits` was also removed from CRAN because it depends on `taxize` as well.
 It is only a suggested package for `metacoder` used for one function and I expect `traits` will be returned to CRAN as well soon.
 I am not sure if it is required for all packages in "Suggests" to be on CRAN or not.
+The "Possibly misspelled words" are all real words.

 ### Response to CRAN review